dartmouth-cs52-16x/16X-git-map/README.md

 git add <file>
 git commit -m 'commit message'
 ```

+Protip: `git checkout -b` will both create a new branch and check it out to make it the current branch you are working on.
+Protip#2: `git branch` will show which branches exist and which you're on (the `*`)

 Periodically pull in changes from *origin/master* and update your feature branch.
 Note that these commands only update your current local branch.
 The idea here is to not fall too far behind the master branch if other people are working on it.